CrooKameron/CrooKameron/README.md

 ![image](https://64.media.tumblr.com/c5543874b9cbe98da1d20945a45e989b/tumblr_o5a5r9Z9O71tvppquo1_r1_1280.gifv)

-- 🔭 I’m currently working on a shopping project
+- 🔭 I’m currently working on a in game items shopping website project
 - 🌱 I’m currently learning php,mysql
 - 👯 I’m not looking to collaborate on anything for now
 - 🤔 I’m not looking for help with anything for now